Galxe/grevm/docs/v2/grevm2.1.md

   sequential fallbacks.
 - **In-depth analysis of optimistic parallel execution** reveals the **underestimated efficiency of Block-STM** and the strength of **optimistic parallelism**, providing new insights into parallel execution.
-- **Lock-free DAG** replaces global locks with fine-grained node-level synchronization.
-Improved scheduling performance by 60% and overall performance by over 30% in low conflict situations.
+- **Lock-Free DAG** (introduced in 2.1) replaces global locking with fine-grained, node-level synchronization.
+This change reduces DAG scheduling overhead by **60%** and improves overall performance by more than **30%**.
+In workloads with fast-executing transactions—such as raw and ERC20 transfers—it delivers nearly **2×** higher throughput.

 ## Abstract